markusmoenig/Eldiron/docs/docs/creator/tools/overview.md

 For the full workflow, see [Palette Tool](palette).

-## Block Building
+## Prefabs And Block Building

-The **Block Tool** builds 3D rooms, corridors, dungeon layouts, houses, and blockouts from modular editable Geometry Object stamps.
+The **Prefab Tool** browses and places reusable linked project Prefabs and also retains the built-in construction-stamp workflow for rooms, corridors, dungeon layouts, houses, and blockouts.

-It uses a dedicated block grid in 3D views, supports click placement, line and rectangle drag stamping, whole-instance replace/erase, clean or damaged stamping, 90-degree rotation, stack levels, and component-aware height/width shortcuts.
-Floors ignore height changes, walls and posts can grow taller, columns stamp as faceted cylinder geometry, and widened doorways grow their opening instead of thickening the side posts.
+Project Prefabs are UUID-backed shared sources: editing the source updates linked instances, while each placement keeps its own transform and runtime state.
+Built-in construction stamps still use the dedicated block grid, click/line/rectangle placement, whole-instance replace/erase, clean or damaged variants, rotation, stack levels, and component-aware sizing.

-For the full workflow, see [Block Tool](blocks).
+For the full workflow, see [Prefab Tool](blocks).

 ## 3D Paint Mode